CHAPTER 17.23: PORT MACKENZIE SPECIAL USE DISTRICT

 (B) The PID-I district is designated for port uses necessary to operate a commercial/industrial port.
 This district is reserved and shall not be committed to non-port-related uses.

-(C) Permitted uses in the PID-I district are those commercial and industrial uses which comprise or directly support port activity and which require close proximity and direct access to the docks, including but not limited to:
+(C) Allowed uses in the PID-I district are those commercial and industrial uses which comprise or directly support port activity and which require close proximity and direct access to the docks, including but not limited to:

 (1) transportation corridors for rail, roads, conveyor, and pipeline transport systems;